A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Theta Lifts with Polynomials

 \begin{thm} For $F=\delta_{1-\frac{b_{-}}{2}-m}^{m}f$ and $f$ a weakly holomorphic modular form of weight $1-\frac{b_{-}}{2}-m$, the theta lift $\frac{i^{m}}{2}\Phi_{L,m,m,0}(v,F)$ is a function of $Z \in K_{\mathbb{R}}+iC$ whose singularity along $\lambda^{\perp}$ for negative norm $\lambda$ is given by

-and which is annihilated by $\Delta^{G}_{m}-2mb_{-}$ outside its singularities.
+This function is annihilated by $\Delta^{G}_{m}-2mb_{-}$ outside its singularities.
 Its Fourier expansion at the primitive norm 0 vector $z$ of $L$ (if it exists) decomposes, in a Weyl chamber $W$ containing $z$ in its closure, as Here $\varphi(Y)$ is a polynomial of degree not exceeding $m+1$ in $\frac{Y}{|Y|}$, plus some constant divided by $|Y|^{m+1}$.
-The coefficients $A_{k,C,\rho}$ are constants which belong to the field generated by the Fourier coefficients of $f$ over some finite cyclotomic extension of $\mathbb{Q}$. \end{thm}
+The constants $A_{k,C,\rho}$ involve rational numbers, roots of unity of some finite order, and the Fourier coefficients of $f$. \end{thm}